callum-lawson/egt-lab/README.md

 ## Build core deep learning skills
 - [x] Build backprop from scratch using my version of Karpathy's method
-- [ ] Use JAX method to understand backprop on MNIST
+- [x] Use JAX method to understand backprop on MNIST
+- [ ] Build fluency in Flax and Optax to understand advantages of different architectures
 - [ ] Implement a GAN and look at training dynamics

 ## First ecology experiment: predict the climate